 You can plan up to 5 weeks at a time, and still accommodate multiple scheduling constraints.

-The feature is available to all customers on an Enterprise account – contact Customer Support to activate Weekly Planning or to upgrade your account.
+The feature is available to all customers on a Pro account – contact Customer Support to activate Weekly Planning or to upgrade your account.

 Go to the Plan and Optimize tab and upload orders that span a time frame longer than one day.
 (See below for information on additional columns supported with Weekly Planning)